 Don’t Believe the Hype — Dad Bods Are Not Sexy

-Earlier this year, a 19-year-old college student by the name of Mackenzie Pearce wrote a blog article entitled ‘Why Girls Love The Dad Bod’.
-In it she suggests that “girls are all about that dad bod” (the ‘dad bod’ is defined as“a nice balance between a beer gut and working out”).
-The questionable conclusions she has come to, are apparently largely based on observations of guys that her roommate found attractive.
+Earlier this year, a 19-year-old college student by the name of Mackenzie Pearce wrote a blog post entitled "Why Girls Love the Dad Bod."
+In it, she suggests that “girls are all about that dad bod” (the "dad bod" being defined as“a nice balance between a beer gut and working out”).
+The questionable conclusions she has come to are apparently largely based on observations of guys that her roommate found attractive.

 The science just isn’t with her here.
 And what’s more, it doesn’t make biological sense.
-I have no interest criticizing Mackenzie Pearce, but I do have an interest in pointing out that the ‘dad bod’ is unhealthy and unattractive.
+I have no interest in criticizing Mackenzie Pearce, but I do have an interest in pointing out that the "dad bod" is unhealthy and unattractive.

 But what’s the harm?
 Surely people can offer up a point of view without it having any seeming basis in fact?
-No-one’s getting hurt; it’s just a bit of fun.
-Normally I would agree.
+No one’s getting hurt; it’s just a bit of fun, right?
+Normally, I would agree.
 You could quite easily spend your life refuting internet misinformation and be none the better for it.
 I’m not suggesting that the author is deliberately disseminating inaccuracies.
-The issue here is not that her arguments are predicated upon weak nonscience and flimsy conjecture, but that her original post has been shared nearly 540k times, and spawned a multitude of articles describing the ‘dad bod’ as attractive.
-The popularization of this mistruth is dangerous, and borderline irresponsible.
+The issue here is not that her arguments are predicated upon weak nonscience and flimsy conjecture, but that her original post has been shared nearly 540K times and spawned a multitude of posts describing the "dad bod" as attractive.
+The popularization of this mistruth is dangerous and borderline irresponsible.

-Dads do have something going for them though: they’re good with kids, or at least, presumably better than guys without any parenting experience.
-Research strongly supports the idea that being ‘pro-children’ is highly desirable among men.
+Dads do have something going for them: They’re good with kids, or at least, presumably better than guys without any parenting experience.
+Research strongly supports the idea that being "pro-children" is highly desirable among men.

-And to be fair, men’s desirability for long-term relationships is determined more by earning potential and commitment, and less by physical attractiveness (http://www.sscnet.ucla.edu/comm/haselton/papers/downloads/Frederick_Hase...).
-Established male parents would likely be, on average, more committed to their relationships than would sought after philandering hulks.
+And to be fair, men’s desirability for long-term relationships is determined more by earning potential and commitment, and less by physical attractiveness.
+Established male parents would likely be, on average, more committed to their relationships than would sought-after philandering hulks.